Polygonatum odoratum (Mill.) Druce

 Bloom Time: Spring

-Polygonatum odoratum is a herbaceous perennial up to 33 inches (85 cm) tall and up to 12 inches (30 cm) wide, with alternate, simple leaves on arching stems.
+Polygonatum odoratum is a herbaceous perennial with alternate, simple leaves on arching stems.
+It grows up to 33 inches (85 cm) tall and up to 12 inches (30 cm) wide.
 The scented tubular flowers are hermaphrodite (have both male and female organs), white with green tips, borne in spring hanging from the underside of the stems.

 How to Grow and Care

 Solomon's Seal like a rich organic soil with a pH in the acidic to the neutral zone.
 They need some shade to thrive truly.
 The damp shade is even better, although once established, they are quite drought-tolerant.
 Plants can be started in the spring or fall.
 Plant only 1 to 2 inches (2.5 to 5 cm) deep and about 2 to 3 inches (5 to 7.5 cm) apart.